Andrew-Helmer/stochastic-generation/README.md

 ## Xor-value Generation

 The xor_values.py file can be used to generate the xor-values for the sfaure and pmj02 sequences, straight from their mathematical definitions.
-The xor-values for the Sobol' sequence are based on the choice of direction numbers, which is a whole different bag of worms, and I didn't want to include all the necessary direction numbers.
-But the PBRT v3 renderer has a set of generator matrices for the Sobol' sequence, which I used to obtain the xor-values.
-You can find those here: https://raw.githubusercontent.com/mmp/pbrt-v3/main/src/core/sobolmatrices.cpp
+The xor-values for the Sobol' sequence are based on the choice of direction numbers, which is itself a complex process, so this was omitted.
+But the PBRT v3 renderer has a set of generator matrices for the Sobol' sequence, which were used to obtain the xor-values in this code.
+You can find PBRT's generator matrices here: https://raw.githubusercontent.com/mmp/pbrt-v3/main/src/core/sobolmatrices.cpp

 ## Licensing